Implantable Contact Lenses

 The Consultation

-The purpose of the consultation is to a) ensure suitability for Implantable Contact Lens surgery and b) plan the procedure with the absolute correct dimensions and correction.
+The purpose of the consultation is to a) ensure suitability for Implantable Collamer Lens surgery and b) plan the procedure with the absolute correct dimensions and correction.
 The process involves a very thorough evaluation by nurses, optometrists and technicians who will perform a series of tests and investigations specific for the EVO Visian ICL procedure.
 These include Specular microscopy to measure the corneal endothelial cell count, anterior segment imaging and biometry to measure the dimensions of the front of your eye to ensure there is enough space and that the configuration is suitable to receive an EVO Visian ICL.
 This also helps us determine the size of the implant.

 You will be provided further information about the procedure and shown video animations to help understand the process.
 It is important that you read the consent form as this may generate questions for your surgeon whom you will see next.